 Quantifiable, Verifiable Goals and Measurement

-The U.S. Cotton Trust Protocol provides farm level data proven via Field to Market, measured by the Fieldprint Calculator, and verified by Control Union Certification.
+The U.S. Cotton Trust Protocol provides farm level data proven via Field to Market, measured by the Fieldprint Calculator, and third-party verified.
 Data collection and verification contains multiple stages but begins with the grower who voluntarily provides information on their sustainable production practices.

-The data reported in 2020/21 was received from approximately 300 growers in 16 states and 147 counties.
-In 2020/21, the Trust Protocol enrolled 600,000 acres and secured approximately 950,000 bales, representing 6% of the U.S. cotton crop.
-Findings from 2020/21 Trust Protocol grower members’ aggregate data showed improvements against the 2015 representative group in land use, water use efficiency, energy use, GHG emissions, soil carbon, and soil conservation as well as an increase in yield.
+The data reported in 2022/23 was received from growers in 17 states.
+In 2022/23, the Trust Protocol enrolled 1.7 million acres, representing 23% of the U.S. cotton crop.
+Findings from 2022/23 Trust Protocol grower members’ aggregate data showed improvements against the 2015 representative group in land use, water use efficiency, energy use, GHG emissions, soil carbon, and soil conservation as well as an increase in yield.

 Article-Level Supply Chain Transparency

 The Trust Protocol is the world’s first sustainable cotton fiber to offer its members article-level supply chain transparency via the Protocol Platform and the TextileGenesis Platform.

 The Protocol Consumption Management Solution (PCMS) harnesses blockchain technology to record and verify the movement of U.S. Cotton along the entire supply chain beginning at the gin.
 The PCMS is a Verified Trackable Equivalency Solution which assures cotton produced on grower members’ farms is used.

 The PCMS creates a transparency map that provides the authenticated origin of U.S. cotton, along with the names and locations of the Trust Protocol mill and manufacturer members that were involved in all parts of the production process, into the finished products that are shipped to the brand or retailer, which may assist customs clearance.